-Dr. Wipke has extensive experience at all levels of the public school education system.
-He came to the Ladue Schools from Fox C-6 School District where he served for four years as superintendent.
+Dr. Jim Wipke became Superintendent of the Ladue School District on July 1, 2019, at the beginning of the 2019-20 school year.
+He has extensive experience at all levels of the public school education system and came to the Ladue Schools from Fox C-6 School District where he served for four years as superintendent.

 Dr. Wipke’s Background

 Dr. Wipke began his career in education in the Rockwood School District as a fifth-grade elementary school teacher, then moved to Crestview Middle school as a sixth-grade World History teacher before starting his administrative career at Parkway South Middle School as an assistant principal.
 Dr. Wipke then returned to Rockwood as a middle school assistant principal, subsequently serving as a middle school principal, high school principal and finally executive director of secondary schools in Rockwood, before taking on the superintendency in Fox C-6.